 Mediterranean Tile Pattern Designs

 Persian Haft Rang Tiles – The Haft Rang tiles are probably where the ornamental Middle Eastern tiles get their inspiration.
 The tile-making tradition in the Persian Empire may have started around the 13th century BC.
 But the Haft Rang tiles familiar to us today came to prominence in the 15th century.
-Nevertheless, their long-standing tradition of making decorative tiles for centuries, in a way, makes them the leader of tiles making in the Mediterranean.
+Nevertheless, their long-standing tradition of making decorative tiles for centuries, in a way, makes them the leaders of tile-making in the Mediterranean.

 Iznik Tiles were produced between the 15th and 17th centuries.
 They are ideally made up of a pattern that uses a set of 5 tiles.
 The designs were a mixture of geometric patterns and motifs inspired by blue and white porcelain patterns found in Chinese pottery.
 Turquoise, blue and orangy-red are the colours you are most likely to see on Iznik Tiles.